 If the 5GSM cause value is #46 "out of LADN service area", the UE shall ignore the Back-off timer value IE and Re-attempt indicator IE provided by the network, if any.
 The UE shall not send another PDU SESSION MODIFICATION REQUEST message or another PDU SESSION ESTABLISHMENT REQUEST message for the LADN DNN provided by the UE during the PDU session establishment procedure until the LADN information for the specific LADN DNN is updated as described in subclause 5.4.4 and subclause 5.5.1.
 The UE shall not indicate the PDU session(s) for the LADN DNN provided by the UE during the PDU session establishment procedure in the Uplink data status IE included in the SERVICE REQUEST message until the LADN information for the specific LADN DNN is provided by network as described in subclause 5.4.4 and subclause 5.5.1.

-If the 5GSM cause value is #37 "5GS QoS not accepted" or #59 "unsupported 5QI value", the UE shall ignore the Back-off timer value IE and Re-attempt indicator IE provided by the network, if any.
+If the 5GSM cause value is #37 "5GS QoS not accepted", #44 "Semantic errors in packet filter(s)", #45 "Syntactical error in packet filter(s)", #59 "unsupported 5QI value", #83 "Semantic error in the QoS operation" or #84 "Syntactical error in the QoS operation", the UE shall ignore the Back-off timer value IE and Re-attempt indicator IE provided by the network, if any.
 The UE should pass the corresponding error cause to the upper layers.

 NOTE 4: How to solve the issues of not accepted 5GS QoS and unsupported 5QI value in the upper layers is UE implementation specific.